[Example 1] Tracer transport in a straight channel

 Setting Computational Condition

 Change the calculation conditions to take into account for the effect of turbulent diffusion.
-From the main menu, select [Calculation Conditions] → [Setting], and show the Figure 42.
-Set [Diffusion Condition]->[Diffusivity Correction]->[Yes], set the parameter [A Value] to [1], and then click “Save and Close”.
+From the main menu, select [Calculation Conditions] → [Setting], and show the Figure 51. check the box of [Diffusion Condition]->[Diffusivity Correction] , set the parameter [A Value] to [1], and then click “OK”.

 ../_images/GELATO_joken_6.png